tsnorri/vcf2multialign/README.md

 # vcf2multialign

 Create a set of reference-guided multiple-aligned haplotypes or founder sequences from a variant call file and a reference sequence.
-Please see [releases](https://github.com/tsnorri/vcf2multialign/releases) and [Anaconda.org](https://anaconda.org/tsnorri/vcf2multialign) for pre-built binaries.
+Please see [releases](https://github.com/tsnorri/vcf2multialign/releases) for statically linked pre-built binaries (i.e. no dependencies) and [Anaconda.org](https://anaconda.org/tsnorri/vcf2multialign) for dynamically linked ones.

 ## Academic Use